Disappearance of Evelyn Hartley: Disappearance

-On October 24, 1953, Viggo Rasmussen, a professor at La Crosse State College (now University of Wisconsin–La Crosse), hired Evelyn Hartley, the daughter of a fellow professor, to take care of his 20-month old daughter.
-That evening, Evelyn's father Richard called the Rasmussen house several times after she failed to check in as planned at 8:30 PM; he received no answer.
+On October 24, 1953, Viggo Rasmussen, a professor at La Crosse State College, now University of Wisconsin–La Crosse, hired Evelyn Hartley, the daughter of a fellow professor, to take care of his 20-month old daughter.
+That evening, Evelyn's father Richard called the Rasmussen house several times after she failed to check in as planned at 8:30pm.
+He received no answer.
 Concerned, he drove to the Rasmussen house.

-When Richard arrived, the doors were locked, the lights and radio were on, and items were scattered all over the house.
+When Richard arrived, the doors were locked, the lights and radio were on and items were scattered all over the house.
 The living room furniture had been moved around to different places, as were Evelyn's school books.
 Richard found her shoes in different rooms, one shoe upstairs, and one downstairs.
 He also found his daughter's broken glasses upstairs.
 Richard did not find Evelyn in the house.

-Richard also found every room in the house locked, except one in the basement that was located at the back of the house.
-An opened window there was missing a screen, and the screen was found leaning against an outside wall.
-He also found a short stepladder belonging to the homeowner positioned at the opened window.
-Pry marks were found on some windows, and footprints had been found in areas of the house.
+Richard found every room in the house locked, except one in the basement at the back of the house.
+An opened window was missing a screen, and the screen was found leaning against an outside wall.
+He found a short stepladder belonging to the homeowner positioned at the opened window.
+Pry marks were found on some windows, and footprints were found in areas of the house.
 Blood was found both inside the house and in the yard, with bloody hand prints about 100 feet away in a garage and in a nearby house.
 The child Evelyn had been caring for was found asleep and unharmed.